-I regularly work with a few friends: a back-end sysadmin and a couple of full-stack developers with a JS / Laravel focus (You should hire them, they’re great).
+I regularly work with a few friends: a back-end sysadmin and a couple of developers with a JS / Laravel focus (you should hire them, they're great).
 We could join forces and create a company of our own.
 My roles would be half design / front-end / CMS, half strategy and sales.

 That's unlikely to be less stressful than the freelancer life but I will be diversifying and learning new skills.
 Obviously, I would stop working on my own and would have the perspective of gradually transitioning out of dev in a few years if I feel like it.